Global Transfer Pricing Firm–TP Expert India,UAE

 Until the issue is decided at the Apex Court, taxpayers are faced with these adjustments every year at the TPO level irrespective of favorable orders in their own case itself before the ITAT.

-UAE TP Limits
+UAE Transfer Pricing Limits

-UAE TP Limits
+UAE Transfer Pricing Limits

 • Conditions prescribed for maintenance of TP documentation under the new Corporate tax regime